-Using its own procurement policies for Request for Proposals (RFPs), the AAA must ensure that public notice, and other methods are used to reach as many viable respondents as feasible.
+Using its own procurement policies for Request for Proposals (RFPs), the AAA shall ensure that public notice, and other methods are used to reach as many viable respondents as feasible.
+The LGOA shall be provided a copy of all RFPs via PSAHelp@aging.sc.gov.